sodimm/RebornBuddy/README.md

 ## Notes

 Flight based profiles (Heavensward/Stormblood) Require ExMatts ExBuddy to function.
 Please be advised that ExBuddy can get stuck, and will get stuck.
 This is not an issue that is easily solved, and ExMatt should be praised for his amazing work.
 Until official flying support is released, these profiles will continue to require ExBuddy.
 As such, with the intermittent issues with RayCasting the profiles should not be AFKed.
 For the most part, they will do their job just fine, but on the odd occasion that Exbuddy gets stuck, it will require human intervention.

-###### What is Cyril Plugin?

-Cyril is a Repair Plugin, enable and it will run to a vendor and repair when your gear gets below 5%, or Self Repair.
-Cyril will only work on Autonomous BotBases i.e OrderBot or FateBot.

-###### What is Sparrow Plugin?

-Sparrow is a Companion plugin.
-Specify your Stance and Feed requirements in settings, and Sparrow will keep your companion summoned, in the correct stance, and fed your chosen feed if available.
-Please disable any UseChocobo features of your Combat Routines when using Sparrow, and indeed any other Chocobo Manager plugins, as this  will intefere.
-Sparrow will only work on Autonomous BotBases i.e OrderBot or FateBot.

-###### What is Artemis?

-Artemis is a Hunt Bill BotBase.
-Pick up the bills and press start...
-Magic.
-Please note that Artemis does use ExBuddy, so please be mindful when submitting errors that ExFlight can and will crash from time to time.

 Any issues, please raise Pull Requests or Issues via GIT, DM via Discord, or PM me via the Official Forum.